xuxiguo/Customized-GPT-for-Teaching/README.md

-# Customized GPT Panel for Teaching 🎓
+# Customized GPT for Teaching 🎓

 A comprehensive collection of educational GPT configurations designed to enhance student learning through Socratic questioning and guided critical thinking.